terickson87/terickson87.github.io/index.md

 ## About Me

-Todd is a Software Development Engineer at Amazon, where he works on the Multi-Channel Fulfillment service that enables businesses of all sizes to leverage Amazon's fulfillment network.
-He has master's degrees in both Computer Science and Aerospace Engineering from the University of Southern California and a background in aerospace engineering at Boeing.
+Todd is a professional Software Development Engineer.
+Most recently he has worked at Amazon on the Multi-Channel Fulfillment service that enables businesses of all sizes to leverage Amazon's fulfillment network.
+He has master’s degrees in both Computer Science and Aerospace Engineering from the University of Southern California and a background in aerospace engineering at Boeing.

 With 3 years of experience at Amazon, Todd has designed, developed, and maintained software using Java, Kotlin, TypeScript, Python, AWS cloud services, and the AWS CDK.
 He has created a React website for the supplychain.amazon.com order management dashboard, and a fulfillment client for eCommerce platforms, including Shopify.
-Todd enjoys the opportunity to work with cutting-edge technologies and solve complex problems that help customers succeed at the scale of Amazon.
+He is excited to use his passion for applying the full stack of software development to innovate and build software solutions that customers will love.

 * <a href="Resume Todd Erickson.pdf" target="_blank">Resume (pdf)</a>
 * [LinkedIn](https://www.linkedin.com/in/todd-w-erickson/)